 14. Termination or non renewal of a contract with a licensee.

-1.01: continued
+15. Remediation.

+16. Probation, including academic probation.

-(d) The actions described in 243 CMR 1.01(2)(c)5., 6. and 10. through 14. are Disciplinary Actions only if they relate, directly or indirectly to:
+(d) The actions described in 243 CMR 1.01(2)(c)5, 6 and 10 through 15 are Disciplinary Actions only if they relate, directly or indirectly to:

 1. the licensee's competence to practice medicine, or

 2. a complaint or allegation regarding any violation of law or regulation (including,

-but not limited to, the regulations of the Board (243 CMR)) or bylaws of a health care facility, medical staff, group practice, or professional medical association, whether or not the complaint or allegation specifically cites violation of a specific law or regulation.
+but not limited to, the regulations of the Board (243 CMR)) or bylaws of a health care facility, medical staff, group practice, or professional medical association, whether or not the complaint or allegation specifically cites a violation of a specific law or regulation.

 (e) If based upon a failure to complete medical records in a timely fashion or failure to perform minor administrative functions, the action adversely affecting the licensee is not a Disciplinary Action for the purposes of mandatory reporting to the Board, provided that the adverse action does not relate directly or indirectly to: